mozilla-services/socorro/socorro/schemas/README.md

     "description": "Sample specimen"
 }
 ```
-...to the root or inside an existing key.
-Then **don't** change the version.
+...to the root or inside an existing key, then **don't** change the version.

 However, if you change the type definition, E.g.